Dual Diagnosis Treatment Burlington, IA

 Bridgeway Inc - 42.2 miles from Burlington, IA

-Bridgeway Inc is a dual diagnosis treatment center in Galesburg, Illinois that offers treatment services for drug or alcohol use and mental health disorders that include panic disorder as well as thought disorders.
+Bridgeway Inc is a dual diagnosis treatment center in Galesburg, Illinois that offers treatment services for mental health and substance abuse disorders that include major depressive disorder as well as bulimia.

 Address: 2323 Windish Drive, Galesburg, IL 61401 in Knox County